Jews and Arabs in Israel Reconciled by Christ’s Love

 “I was breaking apart,” he said.

 He reconsidered his life and the direction he was heading.
 Although he grew up in a Christian family, crime was his way of life.
 He held his first gun at 13, and soon after became addicted to drugs.
 Violence dominated his life.
-Among the criminals he associated with, it was an unspoken code that if two rival gang members were left alone in a room, only one would emerge alive.
+Among the criminals he associated with, there was an unspoken code that if two rival gang members were left alone in a room, only one would emerge alive.

 Ishaq was released to house arrest, and he contacted a Christian neighbor and asked about salvation in Jesus.